 - 1. To support renewal and appropriate industrial subdivision and development. - 2.
-To encourage high quality design that responds to local conditions. - 3.
-To improve the visual appearance and amenity of industrial land for workers, visitors and the local community. - 4.
-To encourage the protection and enhancement of local biodiversity values and ecological systems. - 5.
-To encourage a minimum 30% tree canopy coverage across industrial land. - To demonstrate how applicants may meet the environmental design and stormwater management objectives of the Brimbank Planning Scheme. - 7.
+To encourage high quality design that responds to local conditions. - To improve the visual appearance and amenity of industrial land for workers, visitors and the local community. - 4.
+To encourage the protection and enhancement of local biodiversity values and ecological systems. - To encourage industrial land use and development that contributes to a 30% tree canopy coverage across the municipality. - 6.
+To demonstrate how applicants may meet the environmental design and stormwater management objectives of the Brimbank Planning Scheme. - 7.
 To provide infrastructure that is consummate with modern industrial development. - 8.
-To ensure places or objects of local heritage significance and Aboriginal cultural heritage are appropriately considered and addressed within Industrial Areas. - To provide a clear framework for decision making.
+To ensure places or objects of local heritage significance and Aboriginal cultural heritage are appropriately considered and addressed within Industrial Areas. - 9.
+To provide a clear framework for decision making.

-1.5 Application of draft BIDG
+1.3 Application of BIDG